Non-Resident Fishing License in North Carolina: Fees, Rules, and Buying Guide

 fishing regulations and limits

-You must follow species-specific possession and size limits set by the state, which can change by season and location and are enforced in coastal waters under both the Coastal Recreational Fishing License and DMF rules.
+You must follow species-specific possession and size limits, which can vary by season and location.
+These are enforced in coastal waters under the Coastal Recreational Fishing License and DMF rules.

 Possession and Size Limits